FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 ### 3.C.1.
 Supply Plan Module - How to Upload a Program:
 1. Ensure you are in the Supply Plan Module.
    a.
-Go to “Program Management” > “Upload Version.”
+Go to “Program Management” &gt; “Upload Version.”
    b.
 Or, click the upload icon ![upload icon](/img/media/image98.png) in the top right bar in QAT.
 2. Use Program dropdown to select the appropriate program, if it is not already selected (only downloaded programs will be visible).
 3. Select a Version Type using the dropdown: